top of page

 b.
 Although Jesus had siblings, the Bible does not mention any of them by name.

 c.
-James, Joseph, Jacob, and Mary
+Timothy, Nathan, Jacob, and Mary

-He had several sisters for whom the Bible did not provide names.
+Jesus had several sisters for whom the Bible did not provide names.

 Matthew 13:53-58